andreathniah/grabwattt/README.md

 <img src="./client/public/GrabWatt.png" width="100" height="100" />

 Simple web application that allows users to download their preferred Wattpad stories into HTML or PDF format.
-Downloaded files will be removed from database after a week.
+No logins or software downloads are required.
+Data will be removed from database after 12 hours.

 https://grabwatt.herokuapp.com/